 A frequent recitalist, Stallard has presented programs in Bulgaria, Brazil, Puerto Rico, Hawaii, New York, Indiana, Texas, Louisiana, Florida, Georgia, Tennessee and throughout South Carolina.
 Stallard premiered Lori Laitman’s song cycle “The Perfected Life”at the 2008 College Music Society National Conference.
 Later that year, she premiered “Songs of Time and Tide,”a cycle of songs written for her by composer John Fitz Rogers.
 Stallard may be heard singing the role of Principal in the recording of Robert Bradshaw’s new opera, “Gabriel” (Beauport Classical).
 Other opera credits include roles in “Cosi fan tutte,” “Die Fledermaus,” “Little Women,” “Hansel and Gretel,” “The Crucible”and the Italian premiere of “Casanova’s Homecoming.”
 She has sung with Opera Omaha, Central City Opera, Opera Theatre of Lucca (Italy), Cincinnati Opera, Kentucky Opera and The Palmetto Opera.

 Stallard won the Annemarie Gertz Prize in the national finals of The Artist Award Auditions of the National Association of Teachers of Singing, was district winner of the Metropolitan Opera National Council Auditions, semi-finalist of the Eleanor McCollum Competition sponsored by Houston Grand Opera, and winner of the Grace Moore Vocal Competition.
 She holds the Doctor of Musical Arts degree from the University of Cincinnati College-Conservatory of Music, and is an alumnus of the University of Kentucky (Haggin Fellow) and Belmont University (Presser Scholar).
 She is a student of master teachers Barbara Honn and Stephen King.
-She is associate professor of voice at the University of South Carolina, where she teaches applied voice and vocal pedagogy.
+She is professor of voice at the University of South Carolina, where she teaches applied voice and vocal pedagogy.